ivkei/llm-cli/README.md

 ```sh
 pyinstaller --onefile src/main.py --name llm-cli
 ```
-4. Then that can be copied to already existing enviroment or one can be created.
+4. Then result (dist/llm-cli) can be copied to already existing enviroment path or one can be created.

 # Usage
 ```sh